The Best Jobs at Disney Parks, According to Former Employees

 Even self-proclaimed Disney aficionados may not know about Club 33, the secret five-star restaurant hidden in the New Orleans Square at Disneyland.
 Accessible only to club members (or by invitation) and with a whopping 14-year waiting list to become a member, this restaurant is exclusive to the most elite of Disney Park VIPs.
 According to Redditor GenXer1977, that shows in the tips, making Club 33 a very coveted spot for Disney employees.
-Learn how to find other secret spots in Disney parks.

 “Red triangle rides”

 At Disney parks, rides that could be harmful to guests who are pregnant, or who have physical conditions like high blood pressure or a back injury, are marked with a red triangle on their signs.
 While these “red triangle rides” provide more of a thrill to the riders, they also provide a heftier paycheck to their ride attendants, so the red triangle rides provide good Disney jobs.
 As Redditor Funkystepz puts it, “I worked [at] Disney California Adventure… and everyone wants a red triangle ride.
 It basically means you get paid slightly more.
 The rides people wanted in my area of the park were California Screamin’ or Grizzly River Run.”
 Can you guess the three words Disney employees are never allowed to say?